Electric-field control of magnetic anisotropies: applications to Kitaev spin liquids and topological spin textures: Abstract

 \section{Abstract}

-Magnetic anisotropies originate from the spin-orbit coupling and determine the phase that magnetic systems fall into.
+Magnetic anisotropies often originate from the spin-orbit coupling and determine magnetic ordering patterns.
 We develop a microscopic theory for DC electric-field controls of magnetic anisotropies in magnetic Mott insulators and discuss its applications to Kitaev materials and topological spin textures.
-First, we derive a Kitaev-Heisenberg model based on a microscopic approach similar to that by G. Jackeli and G. Khaliullin, Phys.
-Rev. Lett. {\bf{102}}, 017205 (2009).
-In the presence of a strong intra-atomic spin-orbit coupling, DC electric fields add non-Kitaev interactions such as a Dzyaloshinskii-Moriya interaction and an off-diagonal $\Gamma'$ interaction to the Kitaev-Heisenberg model and can induce a topological quantum phase transition between Majorana Chern insulating phases.
+Throughout this paper, we take a microscopic approach based on Hubbard-like lattice models, tight-binding models with on-site interactions.
+We derive a low-energy spin Hamiltonian from a fourth-order perturbation expansion of the Hubbard-like model.
+We show in the presence of a strong intra-atomic spin-orbit coupling that DC electric fields add non-Kitaev interactions such as a Dzyaloshinskii-Moriya interaction and an off-diagonal $\Gamma'$ interaction to the Kitaev-Heisenberg model and can induce a topological quantum phase transition between Majorana Chern insulating phases.
 We also investigate the inter-atomic Rashba spin-orbit coupling and its effects on topological spin textures.
 DC electric fields turn out to create and annihilate magnetic skyrmions, hedgehogs, and chiral solitons.
+We propose several methods of creating topological spin textures with external electromagnetic fields.
+Our theory clarifies that the strong but feasible electric field can control Kitaev spin liquids and topological spin textures.